-- Students may register complaints regarding an instructor's failure to comply with the provisions of the Code of Teaching Responsibility directly with that instructor.
-For more information see: https://ombud.msu.edu/Complaint%20and%20Grievance%20Systems.ht ml - 2.
+Students may register complaints regarding an instructor's failure to comply with the provisions of the Code of Teaching Responsibility directly with that instructor.
+For more information see:

+https://ombud.msu.edu/Complaint%20and%20Grievance%20Systems.html

 Students may also take complaints directly to teaching units' chief administrators or their designates.
 If those persons are unable to resolve matters to the student's satisfaction, they are obligated to transmit written complaints to unit committees charged with hearing such complaints.
 A copy of any complaint transmitted shall be sent to the instructor.
-A written report of the action or recommendation of such groups will be forwarded to the student and to the instructor, normally within ten working days of the receipt of the complaint. - 3.
+A written report of the action or recommendation of such groups will be forwarded to the student and to the instructor, normally within ten working days of the receipt of the complaint.

 Complaints coming to the University Ombudsman will be reported, in writing, to chief administrators of the teaching units involved when in the Ombudsman's opinion a hearing appears necessary.
 It will be the responsibility of chief administrators or their designates to inform the instructor and to refer such unresolved complaints to the unit committees charged with hearing such complaints.
-A written report of the action or recommendation of such groups will be forwarded to the University Ombudsman, to the student, and to the instructor, normally within ten working days of the receipt of the complaint. - 4.
+A written report of the action or recommendation of such groups will be forwarded to the University Ombudsman, to the student, and to the instructor, normally within ten working days of the receipt of the complaint.

 Students wishing to appeal a teaching unit action or recommendation may do so as outlined in Academic Freedom for Students at Michigan State University, Graduate Student Rights and Responsibilities, or Medical Student Rights and Responsibilities.
-Such complaints must normally be initiated no later than the middle of the semester following the one wherein alleged violations occurred.
-Exceptions shall be made in cases where the involved instructor or student is absent from the University during the semester following the one wherein alleged violations occurred.
+Such complaints must normally be initiated no later than the middle of the semester following the one wherein alleged violation occurred.
+Exceptions shall be made in cases where the involved instructor or student is absent from the University during the semester following the one wherein alleged violation occurred.

-History of Approval

-Original Document: Academic Council, Nov.
-4, 1969 Academic Senate, Nov.
-19, 1969

-Revisions

-Academic Council, May 19, 1976 Academic Council, Feb.
-27, 1996 Academic Council, April 19, 2005

-Appendix 2